-The operation to clear the slums of Thomas and Skouila in Casablanca took place in the context of the suicide bombings of 20036 and the national "Cities without slums" programme (PVSB), whose main operator was Holding d'Aménagement Al Omrane.
+The operation to clear the slums of Thomas and Skouila in Casablanca took place in the context of the suicide bombings of 2003 and the national "Cities without slums" programme (PVSB), whose main operator was Holding d'Aménagement Al Omrane.
 This operation consisted of rehousing nearly 8,400 families from two of Casablanca's largest and longest-standing slums.

-Some families were rehoused on the existing site, and others resettled in the "integrated urban centre" of Essalam Al Loghlam on the eastern outskirts of the city.7 Displaced families were paired up and allocated a subsidised plot where they had to fund

-6. Young men from Douar Thomas in the eastern outskirts of the city carried out suicide bombings in Casablanca on 16 May 2003.
-7. A 71-hectare site about 7 kilometres from Douar Thomas and close to Douar Skouila.
-The plan is to accommodate 77,000 residents in 1,942 plots. the construction of a four-storey building (G+3).
-A "third partner" mechanism was put in place.8 Social support was provided and was supposed to "facilitate operations and ensure that target populations subscribe to the programme."9
+Some families were rehoused on the existing site, and others resettled in the "integrated urban centre" of Essalam Al Loghlam on the eastern outskirts of the city.
+Displaced families were paired up and allocated a subsidised plot where they had to fund the construction of a four-storey building (G+3).
+A "third partner" mechanism was put in place, providing social support that was supposed to "facilitate operations and ensure that target populations subscribe to the programme."

 Now in its sixth year of implementation, the operation seems to have been fairly successful despite the technical complexities, level of displacements, and major political and social issues involved.
-Most of the shacks in the original slums have been demolished, 10 all the land on the new site has been parcelled up, and construction of the new houses is almost complete.
-The development process proceeded more quickly than some of the other oper-
+Most of the shacks in the original slums have been demolished, all the land on the new site has been parcelled up, and construction of the new houses